INNOVATIONS IN SIMULATION

 With the growing pressure for companies to decrease their CO2 emissions, Michelin is committed to reducing its carbon footprint.
 Understanding how its logistics strategy impacts CO2 emissions is vital to the tire manufacturer’s sourcing strategy.

-Cosmo Tech’s Simulation Digital Twin technology allowed Michelin to run more than 80,000 simulations, each with more than 3,000 different and dynamic decision variables, and built-in optimization algorithms to determine the best strategy to adopt.
+Cosmo Tech’s AI-Simulation Technology allowed Michelin to run more than 80,000 simulations, each with more than 3,000 different and dynamic decision variables, and built-in optimization algorithms to determine the best strategy to adopt.

 Michelin was able to identify an actionable strategic sourcing plan for the next five years that would reduce their logistic costs by €10 million annually.
 Global profit margin is optimized by more than 5%, transport and customs costs reduced by more than 60%, and immobilized transportation costs significantly.

 As Michel Morvan of Cosmo Tech later commented, “The challenge for Michelin was to elaborate an optimal capacity investment plan in a situation of volatile demand composed of a high diversity of products.
-Our Simulation Digital Twin technology, with its capacity to holistically model and simulate the most complex systems, empowered Michelin to understand the impact of their decisions, test alternative sourcing strategies before implementing them.”
+Our AI-Simulation Technology, with its capacity to holistically model and simulate the most complex systems, empowered Michelin to understand the impact of their decisions, test alternative sourcing strategies before implementing them.”

 Are you looking to empower your supply chain?
-Discover how your organization can cut costs for better profits with our 360° Simulation Digital Twins.
+Discover how your organization can cut costs for better profits with our Prescriptive Simulation Twins.
 You can learn more about our industry solutions by visiting Cosmo Tech Solutions.